ibm-cloud-docs/CDN/cdn-example-code.md

 }
 ```

 The `getMappingIntegratedMetrics` API returns an array of metrics.
-The following is an example output:
+Example output is as follows:

 ```php